socketsupply/components/docs/src/developer/intro.md

-# Building a Custom Component
+# Intro

-Building a component starts with creating a [Javascript Class][0].
+Building a component with Tonic starts with creating a [Javascript Class][0].
 The class should have at least one method named *render* which usually returns a string of HTML.

 ```js
 class MyGreeting extends Tonic {